LearnersGuild/learnathon/challenge/README.md

 The incomplete logic in the `checkGuess()` function needs to be finished in order for the basic version of this game to work.

+Tasks:

+- Write the body code of the `checkGuess()` function so that it satisfies its description (provided in a comment just above the function declaration).
+- Make sure that `checkGuess()` notifies the user of correct and incorrect guesses.

 **GOOD NEWS!** This step has already been completed for you.
 The developer who solved it even recorded [this video for you to watch](TODO: need link) so you can get up-to-speed.

 As you watch the video, note things like: